 “Don’t let your past dictate who you are but let it be part of who you will become.” – Nick Portokalos

-Whether it is the mysterious gaze of the Mona Lisa portrait or a piece of an archway from a majestic Greek temple or an incredibly well-preserved Egyptian mummy, each one tells a story of the people that made it.
-It gives us a strong sense of the values, hopes and fears that defined the artist’s belief system.
-The same is true for more recent historical times that took place over the past 100-400 years.
+Whether it’s the mysterious gaze of the Mona Lisa or a piece of an archway from a majestic Greek temple or a well-preserved Egyptian mummy, each one tells a story of the people that made it.
+It gives us a strong sense of the values, hopes and fears of the artist.

 Read a novel by Jane Austen or Charlotte Brontë and you can’t help but get enchanted by the quaintness of the Victorian mannerisms.
-Watch a classical movie from Hollywood’s Golden Age and you get captivated by the effortless poise, mellowness and chic demeanor displayed by the actors on the screen.
-You’ll notice an unmistakable touch of class, grace and sophistication in their tastes and conduct.
+Watch a classical movie from Hollywood’s Golden Age and you get captivated by the effortless poise and chic demeanor displayed by the actors on the screen.

-You can be rest assured that this isn’t a desperate plea originating from unresolved nostalgic urges, but a suggestion to review some of the traditions, morals, ethics and perspectives of those gone before us to see if we can incorporate any of it into our framework.
+This isn’t a desperate plea originating from nostalgic urges, but a suggestion to review some of the past traditions, ethics and perspectives.
 Think of this process as sorting through old memorabilia in your attic and pulling out only those objects that could be useful to you in the present.

-- Cultivating simplicity in our tastes: One of the side effects of living as a consumer in a capitalistic society is that it has made us more materialistic and driven to accumulating more stuff.
-Just visit any major city in the world and you will witness the majority of the population struggling to be seen for their external adornments of success.
-Before urbanization took place, people had simpler tastes.
-Because there were sizable class divisions and more pronounced hierarchies, the lower and middle class usually found happiness in the simple things and this helped them realize that the best things in life were free.
+3. Cultivating simplicity in our tastes: One of the side effects of living as a consumer in a capitalistic society is that it has made us more materialistic and driven to accumulating more stuff.
+Just visit any major city in the world and you will witness the majority of the population struggling to gain recognition for their external possessions.
+Before modernization took place, people had simpler tastes.
+Because there were sizable class divisions and more pronounced hierarchies, the lower and middle class found happiness in the simple things.
+They knew that the best things in life were free.

-I strongly encourage you to give history a bigger role in your life by either flipping through old novels with historical narratives or watching a period movie, or anything else that will steep you into the antiquated ways of a primeval world.
-Doing this will enable you to get a better sense of the larger context of life and you‘ll be able to step into that elusive realm of eternity.
+Flip through old novels with historical narratives or watch a period movie, or anything else that will steep you into the antiquated ways of a primeval world.
+Doing so will give you a better sense of the larger context of life and just might catch a glimpse into an elusive realm of eternity.